rudenoise/rudenoiseSite/md/ocaml-mirage-diary-03.md

-# OCaml/Mirage OS Diary, Week 3
+# OCaml/MirageOS Diary, Week 3

 Whilst continuing to work through _Real World Ocaml_, I did some research into related projects and found one